karajones/karajones.github.io/dlx/dlx3.md

 ## Uploading and downloading

-> Summary:
+**Summary:**

-> 1. Upload files to the DLX using `scp` (secure copy)
+1. Upload files to the DLX using `scp` (secure copy)
-> 2. Upload directories using `scp -r` (secure copy, recursive)
+2. Upload directories using `scp -r` (secure copy, recursive)
-> 3. Download files/directories from DLX using the same commands
+3. Download files/directories from DLX using the same commands
-> 4. You can change the name of a file/directory when you upload/download it
+4. You can change the name of a file/directory when you upload/download it

 ### Uploading from your computer to the DLX